 Cheltenham Race Card Guide 2022

 There is a ton of information packed into every card.
 Most of the info, however, comes with abbreviations.
 For a novice to horse racing, it is as confusing as it gets, while even someone with more experience might have a hard time remembering what every bit of information means.
 For sure, it is not as easy as to compare all the Cheltenham sign up offers available.
 Despite that, by knowing the used abbreviations, you will learn how to read a race card.

 The following explains the state of the racing track, specifically the weather prior to the race, for example, whether it was raining and for how long.
 Based on that, the terrain is separated into the following categories:

 - Hard to Firm

 - Good to Soft

-Jockey, trainer and horse details section will often display horse’s number, its birthplace, and also show the number of days since its last race.
-If the booklet is printed in colour, it will illustrate jockey’s silks.
+The jockey, trainer and horse details section will often display the horse’s number, its birthplace, and also show the number of days since its last race.
+If the booklet is printed in colour, it will illustrate the jockey’s silks.

 Following all that, you can find about the history of the horse starting by its colour.

 - Br – Brown